egenerse/master-thesis/content/introduction.typ

 Chapter 3, *Related Work*, briefly discusses existing diagramming tools and previous research related to collaborative modeling.

-Chapter 4, *Requirements*, outlines the core functional and non-functional requirements derived from our analysis.
+Chapter 4, *Requirements*, outlines the core functional requirements and quality attributes derived from our analysis.

 Chapter 5, *Apollon Reengineering*, presents the restructuring of Apollon into a unified monorepo that includes the core library, standalone webapp, and collaboration server.
 It covers design updates such as a new node and edge structure, state management using Zustand, collaboration via Yjs, and improvements to mobile usability through Capacitor.
 Testing feedback and deployment aspects are also described.